codefusion53/fastcart-pyreact-shop/README.md

 ## API overview

 Product/user routes are prefixed with `/api/v1`.
 Ids are MongoDB `ObjectId`s, and updates are partial (send only the fields you want to change).
+Reads are public; **create/update/delete require a Bearer token** from `/auth/login`.

 | Method | Endpoint                | Description                | Success |
 | ------ | ----------------------- | -------------------------- | ------- |